nicolgit/azure-firewall-mon/README.md

 To use this app with **YOUR data**, you must perform the following steps on your Azure Subscription:

 1. Create an Azure Event Hub Namespace
-2. Create an Azure Event Hub inside the namespace, with a `1-day retention`
+2. Create an Azure Event Hub inside the namespace, with a `1-day retention` and `1 partition`
 3. Create a Shared Access Policy, with  _Listen_ claim
 4. Open the Azure Firewall instance you want to monitor, go to Monitoring > Diagnostic Settings > Add Diagnostic Settings: